Affine Grassmannians and the geometric Satake in mixed characteristic: The geometric Satake

 with a monoidal structure.
-In the equal characteristic situation, such a monoidal structure is provided by identifying convolution products with fusion products coming from a global curve (cf. \cite{MV} and \cite[\S 5.3]{BD}).
-If in addition, $k=\bC$, one can endow $\on{H}^*$ with another monoidal structure by identifying $\Gr^\flat_G$ with the based loop space of a maximal compact subgroup of $G$ and identifying the convolution product of the affine Grassmannian with the multiplication of the loop group (cf. \cite{Gi1}).
+In equal characteristic, this is achieved by identifying the convolution product with the fusion product defined using a global curve (cf. \cite{MV} and \cite[\S 5.3]{BD}).
+If in addition, $k=\bC$, one can endow $\on{H}^*$ with another monoidal structure by identifying $\Gr^\flat_G$ with the based loop space of a maximal compact subgroup of $G$ and identifying the convolution map of the affine Grassmannian with the multiplication of the loop group (cf. \cite{Gi1}).
 Neither method applies directly in our setting so we need a third construction.
-It is not hard to check that in the equal characteristic situation, all three monoidal structures coincide.
+It is not hard to check that in equal characteristic, all three monoidal structures coincide.

-Recall that for $\mA\in\Sat_G$, it makes sense to consider its $L^+G$-equivariant cohomology $\on{H}^*_{L^+G}(\mA)$, which is an $R_{\bar G,\ell}$-module (see \S \ref{equivariant category}).
+Recall that for $\mA\in\Sat_G$, it makes sense to consider its $L^+G$-equivariant cohomology $\on{H}^*_{L^+G}(\mA)$, which is an $R_{\bar G,\ell}$-module (see \S~\ref{equivariant category}).
 But as is well-known, there is another $R_{\bar G,\ell}$-module structure on $\on{H}^*_{L^+G}(\mA)$ so it is an $R_{\bar G,\ell}$-bimodule.
-In fact, let $L^+G^{(m)}\subset L^+G$ denote the $m$th congruence subgroup, and let $\Gr^{(m)}=LG/L^+G^{(m)}$ denote the universal $L^m G$-torsor on $\Gr$.
+In fact, let $L^+G^{(m)}\subset L^+G$ denote the $m$th congruence subgroup, and let denote the universal $L^m G$-torsor on $\Gr$.
 Then $\Gr^{(m)}$ admits an action of $L^+G\times L^mG$ and the projection $\pi_m:\Gr^{(m)}\to \Gr$ is $L^+G$-equivariant.
 Then by \eqref{coh free action},